legendu-net/blog/misc/content/2017-01-02-intellij-idea-tips.markdown

 The Maven archetype for Scala is too old in IntelliJ.
 You have to update the file pom.xml immediately after you create a Maven based Scala project in IntelliJ IDEA.

+## General Tips

+1. Close IntelliJ IDEA if you don't use it.
+    First,
+    this save memory and make your machine run faster.
+    Second,
+    this helps avoiding some tricky issues that happens when IntelliJ IDEA runs for a long time (especially on Mac where people typically don't quit applications and don't restart for a long time).
+    Some of the tricky issues can be resolved simplify by restarting IntelliJ IDEA, so closing IntelliJ IDEA if you don't use it helps preventing these tricky issues from happening.

+2. If you encounter some tricky issues in IntellIJ IDEA that doesn't seem to be caused by coding errors, you can first restart IntelliJ IDEA, and then do a clean build to see whether the issue is resolved.

 ## Scala Project Using Maven in IntelliJ